una/personal-goals/happy-moments/happy-moments.md

 10/01/2015
 ---
 I'm flying home!
 It has been so long!
 I am overjoyed to finally be heading back and finally be able to just sleep and recharge.

+10/02/2015
+---
+I was *so* productive today!
+I wrote 2 blog posts, published one, and started experimenting with a third!